Top 10 iron-rich foods in pregnancy

 We hope that our list of the top 10 iron-rich foods in pregnancy will help you in the preparation of healthy, iron-rich meals.
 Although maintaining a healthy level of iron is really important, iron deficiency is still the most common lack of nutrients in the world.

-And I am not talking just about pregnant women, as this applies of us all.
-Minerals are indispensable for many body’s functions: blood formation and oxygen transfer, bone and tooth formation, the sensitivity of muscles and nerves, hormone formation, water regulation and more.
+And I am not talking just about pregnant women, as this applies to us all.
+Minerals are indispensable for many body functions: blood formation and oxygen transfer, bone and tooth formation, the sensitivity of muscles and nerves, hormone formation, water regulation, and more.

 Among them are the so-called macro-elements: potassium, sodium, magnesium, calcium, phosphorus and chlorine, and microelements: iron, copper, zinc, chromium, selenium, nickel, manganese, molybdenum,…

 Iron-rich foods in pregnancy

 Iron-rich foods can be very helpful in preventing mild anemia.
 It is a better solution as iron supplements because iron is absorbed better than from tablets and other supplements.
 In particular, animal products, such as red meat, eggs, and fish, contain a lot of iron.
 Therefore, vegetarians are slightly more at risk.
 But, a great source of iron are also whole grains, dark green vegetables (spinach, kale and Brussels sprouts), and legumes.
 So, if you are a vegetarian, you have other options too.